 Table 2.
 Model fit indices for the various models and instantiations for Experiments 1 and 2 data overall. * Corresponds to the best fitting individual connectionist and Bayesian models. ‡ Corresponds to the best fitting overall model based on average RMSE and MAE.

+It should be clear from Table 2 above that the best-fitting individual connectionist model outperformed the best-fitting individual Bayesian model in Experiment 1, whereas the best-fitting individual Bayesian model outperformed the best-fitting individual connectionist model in Experiment 2.
+Critically, the connectionist model provided a better quantitative fit to the behavioral data overall across both experiments than the Bayesian model (based on average RME and MAE performance).
 Although the connectionist model provided a better overall fit to the data than did the Bayesian model, it is possible that these models provided better accounts for different aspects of the data.
-For example, it is possible that one of the two models a better fit to the backwards blocking data, whereas the other of the two models a better quantitative fit to the indirect screening-off data.
+For example, it is possible that one of the two models provided a better fit to the backwards blocking data, whereas the other of the two models provided a better quantitative fit to the indirect screening-off data.
 To explore whether this was the case, we first fit both models to the backwards blocking data.
 This is shown below in Table 3.